sabirdvd/SimSCE_Caption/README.md

 ```

 ```
-prompt: a man hitting a tennis ball
+Input: a man hitting a tennis ball

 a man hitting a tennis ball.
 The ball broke.
 The man said he hit it because of bad luck.
 The man who hit it got his ball
 ```